tpvasconcelos/tpvasconcelos.io/_pages/research.md

     This work is concerned with, for the first time, the derivation of analytic expressions in the form of series expansions for the second virial coefficient of bounded Mie potentials.
-This generalisation of the Mie potential allows for potential functions which are finite at the origin (_"bounded"_).
-We also investigate the convergence properties of the series expansions, and considerations of parameters which give rise to thermodynamic stability.
+This generalization of the Mie potential allows for potential functions which are finite at the origin (_"bounded"_).
+We also investigate the convergence properties of the series expansions and considerations of parameters which give rise to thermodynamic stability.